ccao-data/model-res-avm/README.md

 information about each stage’s outputs, inputs/dependencies, and related parameters (defined in [`params.yaml`](./params.yaml)).

-## Running the model on AWS Batch (CCAO staff only)
+## Running the Model on AWS Batch (CCAO Staff Only)

-If you have write permissions for this repository (i.e. you are a member of the CCAO Data team), you can run the model in the cloud on AWS Batch using GitHub Actions workflow runs.
+If you have write permissions for this repository (i.e. you are a member of the CCAO Data Department), you can run the model in the cloud on AWS Batch using GitHub Actions workflow runs.

-### Executing a run
+### Executing a Run

 #### Initialization